 THE FIRST THING TO KNOW ABOUT BEING MORE ECO IS TO JUST GO FOR IT.
 DON'T OVER THINK IT.
-MAKING NO DECISION IS FAR WORSE THAN MAKING A DECISION.
+MAKING NO DECISION IS FAR WORSE THAN MAKING ANY DECISION.
 IF YOU MAKE A MISTAKE, LEARN FROM IT & TRY AGAIN NEXT TIME.
-The best lazy man, no fuss option to make the biggest eco difference in your life quickly is to go for the lowest common denominator.
-And frankly, 9 times out of 10, you'll be as close to the best decision as the most researched person in the greenest shirt on your block or at work.
+The best lazy man, no fuss option to make the biggest eco difference in your life quickly is to go for anything that is easy for you to change.
+You will be so pleased with yourself that you'll be very motivated to try something else.

 So, you've vowed to give up single use plastic bags, are online looking for a Reusable Bag and find yourself paralysed at the keyboard because suddenly the alternatives look as bad as the thing you are giving up.

-And don't get sucked in by how friendly the packaging or contents look or feel either.
-It doesn't matter how beautiful, brown bag, green print, hand written - if the eco story isn't clearly spelt out, assume it's not eco.
+Don't get sucked in by brown paper packaging and faded inks.
+Just because something is packaged in what looks environmentally friendly, doesn't mean it is.
+If there is no story to go with it, doesn't matter how beautiful, brown bag, green print, hand written - if the eco story isn't clearly spelt out, assume it's not eco.
 (When a brand works appearances to deceive you instead of actions to please you, you know they don't give a toss about anyone.
 Especially you.
 Don't support them.)

 Buying local is an easy eco option for a heap of reasons, but the highlights are: